How do I get started with Exodus?

 Most of the time, this solves the display issue and you are good to go.
 If it does not, the issue may be with your internet connection.
 You can try to reboot your computer, reboot your router or change your network to solve the issue.
 If none of that works, then our support team (firstname.lastname@example.org) will happily help you!

-There is a feature in Exodus that turns your wallet into a market exchange: The built-in Shapeshift exchange function.
+There is a feature in Exodus that turns your wallet into a market exchange: The built-in exchange section.
 With it, you can trade any supported cryptocurrency for any other.
-This feature is made possible thanks to a third party service, Shapeshift which allows accountless, trustless exchange of cryptocurrencies.
+This feature is made possible thanks to a third party service, Shapeshift which allows accountless exchanges of cryptocurrencies.

 There is a fee to use this feature which depends on the currency you are exchanging.
 See here for more information on how this fee is applied: